Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/2_run_slackbot.rst

-Run and Develop SHERPA Slackbot
+Run and Develop Sherpa Slackbot
 ===============================

 This repository contains a chatbot implementation using Flask and Slack.